-The State of the Science Conference is brought to you by Maine Center for Coastal Fisheries, the Maine Department of Marine Resources, and NOAA Fisheries.
+The State of the Science Conference was brought to you by Maine Center for Coastal Fisheries, the Maine Department of Marine Resources, and NOAA Fisheries.
 Keep reading to learn more about their partnership, the Eastern Maine Coastal Current Collaborative.

 Your Conference Hosts

-The conference is hosted by the Eastern Maine Coastal Current Collaborative (EM3C) partners: Maine Center for Coastal Fisheries, NOAA Fisheries, and the Maine Department of Marine Resources.
+The conference was hosted by the Eastern Maine Coastal Current Collaborative (EM3C) partners: Maine Center for Coastal Fisheries, NOAA Fisheries, and the Maine Department of Marine Resources.
 The partners are tasked with developing a research framework that supports ecosystem-based fisheries management in the Eastern Maine Coastal Current and its associated watersheds.

 Taking an ecosystem perspective, they seek to understand not only the biological but the economic and social interactions that may lead to changes in Eastern Maine over the coming decades.